Alan4247748/friendly-potato/blog/Infrastructure as Code .md

 ---

-Imagine you want to build a Lego castle. 🏰
+Imagine you want to build a Lego castle 🏰.
-You have plastic bricks and instructions showing which bricks to use and where. 🏗
+You have bricks and instructions showing what to use and where 🏗.
-Follow the instructions, place the bricks, and make the castle. 🏰

 ![infrastructure as code](/img/Iac.png)

 <!--truncate-->

-This is similar to infrastructure as code (IaC). 🔁 Software engineers write instructions that tell computers how to set up and run different parts of a technology system. 🈯 This includes setting up servers, creating databases,API design and data pipelines for information to flow between system parts.
+Follow the instructions, place the bricks, and make the castle 🏰.
+This is similar to infrastructure as code (IaC) 🔁.
+Software engineers write instructions that tell computers how to set up and run different parts of a technology system 🈯.
+This includes setting up servers, creating databases,API design and data pipelines for information to flow between system parts.

 Best practices: 💯
 Code as a single source of truth.